GuckLab/ggf/docs/sec_concept_theory.rst

 with the Legendre polynomials :math:`P_n` and the Poisson's ratio :math:`\nu`.
 The coefficients :math:`A_n` and :math:`B_n` have to be determined from boundary conditions.
-For the case of normal loading, which is given by the electromagnetic boundary conditions in the OS, (:math:`\sigma_\theta=\tau_{r,\theta}=0`), these coefficients compute to:
+For the case of normal loading, which is given by the electromagnetic boundary conditions in the OS (:math:`\sigma_\theta=\tau_{r,\theta}=0`), these coefficients compute to:

 .. math::